Don't stop your DofE

 Have a chat with your DofE leader – remotely, by email or eDofE – to see what you can do.
 You can also take a look at DofE official FAQs or their flowchart, which covers what you need to do to keep doing DofE.

-DofE have also shared guidance for DofE leaders.
+DofE have also shared guidance for DofE leaders, and we have some information on running expeditions below.

 - Contact your volunteering activity organiser and see if there is anything you can do digitally to help.
 For example, helping with remote admin, phoning an older person, social media etc.